kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **Score Edit/Delete & Validation (Apr 2025):** Users can now edit or delete any logged score directly from the WOD table.
+Edit and delete icons are shown for each score.
+The edit icon opens the log score popover in edit mode, pre-filled with the score's data, and updates the score on submit.
+The delete icon opens a confirmation dialog and deletes the score on confirm.
+Validation now prevents empty or invalid results from being logged for all score types.
 - **Log Score (Apr 2025):** Users can now log a score for any WOD directly from the main table via a minimal popover form.
 The scores list refreshes automatically after logging.
 Next: implement the always-visible log score button in the mobile list view.
   - The popover now allows direct input of minutes and seconds (e.g., "35min 24sec") for time-based WODs, matching the requested input format and improving clarity.
 - **CSV/SugarWOD Score Import (Apr 2025):** The dedicated import route (`/import`) and UI (`ScoreImportWizard`) are functional, including backend insertion via the `importScores` tRPC mutation.